Skill Demand Index

 Which roles need Marketing Communications Principles most:

 Marketing positions drive 100% of demand.
-Skills commonly paired with Marketing Communications Principles include Data-Driven Campaign Execution.
+Skills commonly paired with Marketing Communications Principles include data-integrity-and-hygiene and Reporting.

 Depth Level Distribution